raspberrypilearning/xai-challenge-image-classfier/en/step_2.md

 ![An image explaining that a class is a major category images can be sorted into, showing a group of apple pictures in one box, next to an explanation that a label is given to each image to show which class it fits into, with a single apple picture](images/class_vs_label.png)

 You can use as many classes as you want in your model.
 In our scenario, it's pretty straightforward: every image is either a `hotdog` or `not hotdog`.
-But in other projects, you could have multiple classes based on various characteristics of the data you're working with.
-(The colours of the rainbow, all of your pets, your favourite pokemon....)
+But in other projects, you could have multiple classes based on various characteristics of the data you're working with, whether that's the colours of the rainbow, all of your pets, or your favourite photos.

 --- /collapse ---